Ipstenu/dreamobjects/readme.txt

 <strong>FINAL UPDATE</strong>

-This plugin is no longer supported.
-I will be available for security patches, going forward until July 2022, but after that point, this plugin will be closed.
+<em>This plugin is no longer supported.
+I will be available for security patches going forward until December 2022 but, after that point, this plugin will be closed.</em>

 DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects&#153;</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.

-Well now that we've gotten the sales-pitch out of the way, DreamObjects Backups will plugin your WordPress site into DreamObjects, tapping into the amazing power of automated backups!
+DreamObjects Backups connects your WordPress site into DreamObjects, tapping into the amazing power of automated backups!

 <em>Please <strong>do not</strong> open DreamHost Support Tickets for this plugin.</em> Post in the <a href="http://wordpress.org/support/plugin/dreamobjects">support forum here</a>, and I'll get to you as soon as I can.